segmentio/segment-docs/src/connections/sources/catalog/libraries/server/node/index.md

 `maxRetries` _number_ | The number of times to retry flushing a batch.
 The default is: `3` `maxEventsInBatch` _number_ | The number of messages to enqueue before flushing.
 The default is: `15` `flushInterval` _number_ | The number of milliseconds to wait before flushing the queue automatically.
 The default is: `10000`
-`httpRequestTimeout` | The maximum number of milliseconds to wait for an http request.
-The default is: `10000` `disable` | Disable the analytics library for testing.
-The default is: `false` `httpClient` *Optional* | A custom AnalyticsHTTPClient implementation to support alternate libraries or proxies.
+`httpRequestTimeout` _number_ | The maximum number of milliseconds to wait for an http request.
+The default is: `10000` `disable` _boolean_ | Disable the analytics library for testing.
+The default is: `false` `httpClient` _HTTPClient or HTTPClientFn_ | A custom HTTP Client implementation to support alternate libraries or proxies.
 Defaults to global fetch or node-fetch for older versions of node.
+See the [Overriding the default HTTP Client](#overriding-the-default-http-client) section for more details.

+> info ""
+> See the complete [`AnalyticsSettings` interface](https://github.com/segmentio/analytics-next/blob/master/packages/node/src/app/settings.ts){:target="_blank"}

 ## Graceful shutdown
 Avoid losing events after shutting down your console.
 Call `.closeAndFlush()` to stop collecting new events and flush all existing events.
 If a callback on an event call is included, this also waits for all callbacks to be called, and any of their subsequent promises to be resolved.